Rubio testifies on 2027 State Department budget and U.S. priorities

 How established institutions -- agencies, courts, allied governments -- are likely to frame it.

-Congress exercises its constitutional power of the purse when reviewing executive branch funding requests for foreign affairs.
+Congress exercises its constitutional power of the purse when reviewing and approving executive branch budget requests for the State Department.

 Civil Liberties View